All GLP-1 medications from licensed 503A pharmacies Browse Products

 Is body fat more important than BMI?

 Body fat percentage gives a more accurate picture of your health than BMI alone.
 BMI doesn't distinguish between fat and muscle.
-A person with high muscle mass might have an elevated BMI but healthy body fat.
-That said, BMI is still used as a standard eligibility criterion for GLP-1 treatment.
+A person with high muscle mass might have an improved BMI but healthy body fat.
+But BMI is still used as a standard eligibility criterion for GLP-1 treatment.
 Use our to check yours.

 How much body fat should I expect to lose per month on GLP-1 medication?